nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`DELETE` `Date`

 > In the event of `DELETE` `Task name`/`Date`, ProcrastiNomore will delete all tasks with the
-> Task name/Date specified in the command.
+> Task name/Date specified in the command.<br>
+> Only tasks with the same exact task name will be deleted.
+Tasks names with only a segment matching will not be deleted.

 Examples:
 * `DELETE` breakfast <br />